-Insomnia is a generalized term for unsatisfactory sleep - usually a combination of time to fall asleep, to ability to stay asleep, or early awakenings.
+Insomnia is a generalized term for unsatisfactory sleep - usually a combination of time to fall asleep, ability to stay asleep, and early awakenings.
 The cause of insomnia may be physiological or psychological, or a combination of both.
 Insomnia correlates with fatigue, reduced mental health, occupational and driving hazards, reduced quality of life, and a myriad of other symptoms.
 Insomnia is very treatable, often without any drug therapy.
 The safest and most effective treatment for insomnia is behavior changes.
 Internalizing and using the strategies outlined in this guide will make a dramatic difference in your sleep quality.

 There is a distinction between “sleepy” and “tired.”
 Sleepy is your body releasing the chemicals which promote sleep and tired is feeling fatigued or foggy.
-They can be independent of each other, and, with insomniacs, often are.
+They can be independent of each other and, with insomniacs, often are.

 When you are sleepy, that’s controlled by your circadian rhythm.
 This is why you might have a horrible night sleeping, but if you try to sleep mid morning the next day, you simply can’t get to sleep no matter how exhausted you are.
-Then your normal bed time gets closer, and you’re able to.
+Then your normal bed time gets closer and you’re able to.
 Another example is after sleeping too many hours, you feel tired (a "sleep hangover").

 This distinction might seem trivial, but it is helpful in learning to recognize when your body actually needs sleep, versus when your mind is tired - which may prompt you to check for a coexisting condition (physiological disorder diagnosed by a sleep medicine doctor, or a psychological disorder diagnosed by a mental health professional.).